gomorpheus/morpheus-docs/integration_guides/IdentityManagement/onelogin.rst

 - **REQUIRED ROLE:** Enter a role which OneLogin users logging into |morpheus| must have to gain access to |morpheus|
 - **DEFAULT ROLE:** The default |morpheus| Role applied to users created from the OneLogin integration if no other role mapping is specified in other Role Mappings fields
 - **ROLE MAPPINGS:** All existing |morpheus| Roles will be listed with fields to enter OneLogin Roles to create a mapping.
 Users with OneLogin roles matching the role mappings will be assigned the appropriate Role(s) in |morpheus| when signing in
-- **ENABLE ROLE MAPPING PERMISSION:** When selected, Tenant users with appropriate rights to view and edit Roles will have the ability to set role mapping for the Identity Source integration.
-This allows the Tenant user to edit only the role mappings without viewing or potentially editing the core integration fields (such as the API keys)
+- **ENABLE ROLE MAPPING PERMISSION:** When selected, users with appropriate rights to view and edit Roles will have the ability to set role mapping for the Identity Source integration.
+This allows the user to edit only the role mappings without viewing or potentially editing the core integration fields (such as the API keys)
 - **MANUAL ROLE ASSIGNMENT:** When selected, administrators can manually edit Roles for users created through this identity source integration from the user detail page (|AdmUse| > Selected user).

 Select :guilabel:`SAVE CHANGES` and the OneLogin Integration will be added.